ygado/News_app/README.md

 ---

 <p align="center">
-Made with ❤️ using Flutter by YoussefGado
+Made with YoussefGado ❤️ using Flutter
 </p>